-We are currently training 14 residents and match for five new residents each year, four for our standard categorical track and one for our research 3+1 track.
+We are currently training 15 residents and match for five new residents each year.
 In addition, one Procedural Dermatology Fellow is selected each year.
 In this section you will find links to some highlights of the program from the residents' perspective.

-The staff of 33 clinical dermatologists (18 UC Davis-based faculty and 15 volunteer faculty), three dermatopathologists, four dermatologic surgeons, 10 residents, and one procedural fellow handle an annual caseload of more than 30,000 outpatient visits and 400 inpatient consultations.
-Residents see patients at both university-based and VA clinics.
+mailto: email@example.comThe staff of 33 clinical dermatologists (18 UC Davis-based faculty and 15 volunteer faculty), three dermatopathologists, four dermatologic surgeons, 15 residents, and one procedural fellow handle an annual caseload of more than 30,000 outpatient visits and 400 inpatient consultations.
+Residents see patients at university-based, VA, and Kaiser clinics.